700 Series: Auxiliary Services

 IOWA NONDISCRIMINATION STATEMENT

-It is the policy of this Child Nutrition Program provider not to discriminate on the basis of race, creed, color, sex, sexual orientation, gender identity, national origin, disability, age, or religion in its programs, activities, or employment practices as required by Iowa Code Sections 216.6, 216.7, and 216.9.
+It is the policy of this Child Nutrition Program (CNP) provider not to discriminate on the basis of race, creed, color, sex, sexual orientation, gender identity, national origin, disability, age, or religion in its programs, activities, or employment practices as required by Iowa Code Sections 216.6, 216.7, and 216.9.
 If you have questions or grievances related to compliance with this policy by this CNP provider, please contact the Iowa Civil Rights Commission, Grimes State Office Building, 400 E 14th Street, Des Moines, IA 50319-1004; phone numbers 515-281-4121 or 800-457-4416; or website: https://icrc.iowa.gov/.

 Adopted: 7/22